praths007/praths007.github.io/aboutme.md

 I like to solve real world problems using applied mathematics, statistics and computer programming.

 In my free time I like to read non-fiction books on astronomy, human evolution and behavioral psychology.
+I also have a special interest in speedcubing and can currently solve a 3x3 Rubik's cube in under a minute.

 For more information checkout my [resume](/assets/prathmesh_savale_resume.pdf).